Sundance Beach

 Sundance Beach is a summer village in Alberta, Canada.
 It is located on the northern shore of Pigeon Lake.
-Mission Beach is a locality within the summer village.
+Mission Beach is an adjacent locality within Leduc County.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, the Summer Village of Sundance Beach had a population of 42 living in 26 of its 68 total private dwellings, a change of from its 2016 population of 73.
 With a land area of 0.43 km2, it had a population density of in 2021.

 In the 2016 Census of Population conducted by Statistics Canada, the Summer Village of Sundance Beach had a population of 73 living in 31 of its 148 total private dwellings, a change of from its 2011 population of 82.
 With a land area of 0.44 km2, it had a population density of in 2016.